Skip to content

 In stock

-The extraordinary voyages of 16th century seafarers transformed history.
+Falkland Islands Wrecks Part 4 The extraordinary voyages of 16th century seafarers transformed history.
 Newly-developed deep-water sailing ships, equipped with the mariner’s compass, enabled Europeans to venture beyond the horizon and scour the oceans for new land, dreams and gold.
-During one such voyage in 1592, to the Magellan Straits, the little recognized but most accomplished navigator, John Davis, in his ship Desire, was…
+During one such voyage in 1592, to the Magellan Straits, the little recognized but most accomplished navigator, John…

 The 700 islands, islets, rocks and reefs which comprise the Falklands are situated some 315 nautical miles down-wind and down-stream from Cape Horn.
 Battered by frequent gales and surrounded by strong currents, the Islands have always provided both peril and sanctuary for the seafarer.
 Over 180 ships are known to have met their end in the wild seas which surround the Falklands.
 Without doubt there will have been others which sank without trace.